vvhawk/spotify-car-mode-redesign/README.md

 </p>

 ## Overview
 🎨✨ Introducing the all-new Spotify Car Mode experience, designed for drivers who demand more from their music on the move.
 Gone are the days of fiddly buttons and clunky navigation.
-Say hello to sleek designs, smooth transitions, and features that make you go "Wow, why didn't I think of that?"
+Say hello to sleek designs, smooth transitions, and features that make you go "Wow, where was all this before?"
 ## Background
 - This study was undertaken as part of my [Human Computer Interaction](https://omscs.gatech.edu/cs-6750-human-computer-interaction) course at [Georgia Tech](https://omscs.gatech.edu/) 🐝.